This post on art form was first published on July 16 2014.

 Yes, it’s an art form like any other.
-It’s a very popular art form, which means in terms of numbers of practitioners, it’s at a polar opposite from, say, avant-garde artists who are, by definition, few.
+It’s a very popular art form.
+In terms of numbers of practitioners, it’s at a polar opposite from, say, avant-garde artists who are, by definition, few.

-The size of the romance writing world was stigmatized already 150 years ago by Nathaniel Hawthorne when he referred to the “damned mob of scribbling women” whose books outsold his and were driving him (a more deserving writer, from his POV) out of the marketplace.
+Already 150 years ago Nathaniel Hawthorne stigmatized the size of the romance writing world.
+He referred to the “damned mob of scribbling women.”
+Their books outsold his and were driving him – a more deserving writer, from his POV – out of the marketplace.
 Today he’s read in all American high schools.
 So, good on ‘ya, Nat.

 Me, I’m waiting for a Theodor Adorno of the Frankfurt School to understand the romance genre.
-I know scholars are working on popular fiction in the American academy.
+In the American academy scholars are working on popular fiction.
 I’m just not sure anyone has theorized aesthetic taste on a wide scale and the particular taste for the romance.
 But that’s not my job.

 My job is to create my stories.
-I’ve long thought of my work in relationship to the French impressionist painter, Paul Cézanne, who created a series of paintings of Mont Sainte-Victoire.
-He would paint this mountain, perhaps, at 4:30 pm from this angle.
+I’ve long thought of my work in relationship to the French impressionist painter, Paul Cézanne, who created a series of paintings of Mont Sainte-Victoire (see title image).
+He would paint this mountain, perhaps, at 4:30 pm from one angle.
 Next time around he might paint it at 8:00 am from another angle.
 As I look at his series, I have the sense he’s making a slow turn around his mountain, painting it from this angle and in this particular light and then from that angle and in that particular light.

 My Mont Sainte-Victoire is the love relationship.
-Over the years I’ve been slowing moving around my mountain, seeing it from this angle and in this light and from that angle and in that light.
-I’ve been interested to paint the love relationship in its many colors: there’s love at first sight, the battle of the sexes, friendship warming to love, opposites attract, and the arranged marriage where the couple has to learn to love.
+Over the years I’ve been slowly moving around my mountain, seeing it from this angle and in this light and from that angle and in that light.
+I’ve been interested to paint the love relationship in its many colors.
+There’s love at first sight, the battle of the sexes, friendship warming to love, opposites attract, and the arranged marriage where the couple has to learn to love.
 The variations are endless.

 I’ve also long thought of my work in terms of the Rolling Stones in two ways.
-First, in “Street Fighting Man,” Mick Jagger asks: “Well, then, what can a poor boy do/ Except to sing for a rock ‘n’ roll band?”
-My version is: “Well, then, what can a suburban girl do/ Except to write her romance novels?”
+First, in “Street Fighting Man,” Mick Jagger asks: “Well, then, what can a poor boy do/ ‘Cept sing for a rock ‘n’ roll band?”
+My version is: “Well, then, what can a suburban girl do/ ‘Cept write her romance novels?”
 Okay, my line doesn’t scan, but there it is.
-Nothing in my experience would prompt me to write a book Oprah, for instance, would be interested in.
+Nothing in my experience would prompt me to write a book Oprah or the New York Times Book Review would be interested in.
 All of my imagination moves toward the emotionally saturated, dialogue oriented, physically and often erotically rich genre known as romance.

 This post was written by Julie Tetel Andresen